 Carnegie Science Center

-This year we announced a grant to create the Nimick Forbesway Foundation Rain Garden at Carnegie Science Center of Pittsburgh.
-The Rain Garden will serve for both sustainability and demonstration purposes.
+In 2017 we announced a grant to create the Nimick Forbesway Foundation Rain Garden at Carnegie Science Center of Pittsburgh.
+The Rain Garden will serve a multitude of purposes which include absorbing and diverting rainwater runoff and for the demonstration of how greenspace can be both practical and educational while also being beautiful and relaxing.
 The garden will be located just outside of the STEM Learning Labs and entail sophisticated engineering and native plantings which will create a natural landscape accessible to visitors and the public.
 The Science Center plans on utilizing green infrastructure to help minimize the amount of water runoff that enters the City's storm sewer system during heavy rains.
 Learn more about the campaign here.